itsmefdil/itsmefdil/README.md

 Hello, I'm [FadilahRiczky](https://friczky.my.id) 👋
-I am a Newbie.
-Right now i am currently focusing on devops and web development.
+I am currently focusing on devops and web development.
 And here is some information about myself :

  🌱 I’m currently learning DevOps and Web Developer (PHP,NodeJs,Go) .